amazeeio/docs/automated_deployments.md

 ##### Task execution order

+This shows the order of a regular deployment.
+If on a cluster stack, these tasks are all executed simultaneously at the same time on all backends:

 1. The git repo inside `repo` is checked out to the desired git branch
-2. The whole folder `repo` is copied into the `release` folder with the folder name of the current time in UTC.
+2. The whole folder `repo` is copied into the `releases` folder with the folder name of the current time in UTC.
-3.
+3. The `before_deploy` tasks are executed inside the created folder.
+(Important: `before_deploy` tasks should only be used for tasks that do not change anything on the Drupal Database and for tasks that need to be executed on all servers within a cluster.
+Some examples: `composer install`, `npm`)

 ## On development sites
 As we don't need the rollback capability on development sites we simply run a git-pull for the configured branch and run the deployment tasks afterwards.